insight-lane/crash-model/src/README.md

 We also can map city-specific maps (and features associated with their roads) to the base open street map.

-## Running the pipeline: data generation through visualization
+## Onboarding a new city

-This section walks you through how to generate and visualize data for any of our demo cities (Boston MA, Cambridge MA or Washigton D.C), or for any city that you have suitable data for (at a minimum crashes, ideally concerns as well).

-The demo city data is stored as *data-latest.zip* using data-world.
+This section walks you through how to generate and visualize data for a new city.

+If you'd prefer to run the pipeling on any of our demo cities (Boston MA, Cambridge MA or Washigton D.C), you can access the demo city data at *data-latest.zip* using data-world.
 Contact one of the project leads if you don't yet have access.

-### Visualization
-- If you want to visualize the data, you'll need to create a mapbox account (https://www.mapbox.com/)
+You can skip the initialization step and go straight to running the pipeline.

 ### Initializing a city
 - If you're running on a new city (that does not have a configuration file in src/data/config), you will need to initialize it first to create directories and generate a config.
 In the src directory, run `python initialize_city.py -city <city name> -f <folder name> -crash <crash file> --supplemental <supplemental file1>,<supplemental file2>`.
 You should give the full path to the crash file and any supplemental files, and they will be copied into the city's data directory as part of initialization.
 Concern files are given as supplemental files, as are any other point-based features.